Couple’s adopted son accused of trying to kill them

-CONWAY — Gage Jordan said he told his 17-year-old adopted son goodnight on Aug.
+CONWAY — Gage Jordan said goodnight to his 17-year-old adopted son on Aug.
 25, told him he loved him and went to bed.

 Jordan said the smell of smoke woke him up a couple of hours later, and he and his pregnant wife, Katie, found their son was missing, and fires had been set inside and outside their Conway home.